sunmiao0301/sunmiao0301/README.md

 ## Miao Sun
 - :books: I’m a computer science student about to go abroad for a MSc.
 - :basketball: I love basketball and my idol is IVERSON.
-- :seat: I wanne get a work-life balance.
+- :seat: I wanna get a work-life balance.
 - :telescope: I am not good enough to say no.